VrushankPatel/interview-matters/system-design/distributed-tracing-and-observability/README.md

 - **Incident Response:** During outages, traces help isolate failing components (e.g., a downstream API timeout).
 - **Performance Optimization:** Identify hot paths in code causing latency spikes.
 - **Compliance:** In finance, traces ensure audit trails for transactions.

+## Common Interview Questions

+- How do you propagate trace context across service boundaries?
+- What is the difference between tracing and logging?
+- How do you handle high-volume tracing without impacting performance?
+- Explain sampling strategies in distributed tracing.

 ## Code Examples